Xuanngoc/xuanngoc.github.io/docs/about.markdown

 title: About
 permalink: /about/
 ---
-## About me
+### About me
 Hi there,

-I am software engineer at PIXTA Inc.
+I am Ngoc Bui, software engineer at PIXTA Inc.
 I am also interesting with NodeJS industries.

+Expertise:
+- Ruby on rails, NodeJS, ReactJS, NextJS
+- Docker, Kubernetes
+- AWS, GC

-## About this blog
+### About this blog
 This blog is a small site to sharing what I studying, leaning, working experience to you guys.

 Maybe my articles are not good or even wrong, but I want to sharing to you or just my own to keep things.